Medford Premise Liability Attorneys

 • An unlit ATM machine where robberies have already taken place (bank may be liable).

-It’s crucial to get photos, witnesses, and any other proof right away because the condition that caused the injury may be fixed the next day.
+It’s crucial to compile photos, witnesses, and any other proof immediately because the condition that caused the injury may be fixed the next day.

-We’ve handled numerous property injury cases (premises liability, slip and fall cases) that achieved a good result; we can put that experience on your side to help you get back on your feet, cover your medical bills, and keep your credit from getting ruined.
+Reed Law Firm has handled numerous property injury cases (premises liability, slip and fall cases) and won many of them.
+Put our personal injury experience on your side to help get you back on your feet, cover your medical bills, and maintain your credit.

-The system is lopsided, in favor of insurance companies.
-If you’ve suffered a property-related injury, we can help level your playing field.
-We can stand for you against the insurance companies.
+If you’ve suffered a property-related injury, Reed Law Firm can help level your playing field.
+We stand against the insurance companies.
 We know their weaknesses from an insider’s vantage point.
-They have in-house lawyers, working full-time against injury victims like you; you need someone on your side who knows how they work.
+They have in-house lawyers working full-time against personal injury victims like you.
+You need someone on your side who knows how they work.
 Click About Us.

-We guide you through the process to recover from what you’ve been through.
-Call us now at (541)772-3266 for a FREE initial phone consultation with a Medford Property Injury Lawyer.
+Call us now at (541)772-3266 for a FREE initial phone consultation with a [location] Property Injury Lawyer.

 BEWARE — POSSIBLE SHORT-DEADLINE ALERT: If your landlord owned or controlled the property containing the unreasonably dangerous condition where you got hurt, then you have a shorter than normal deadline–usually within one year–to avail yourself of additional advantages under the law (the Oregon Landlord-Tenant Act).
 There are exceptions that can extend that deadline, but don’t take the risk.
 File your notice early!*